I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

 The first turn of the spin cycle was that the ladies of the White House had not been present.
 Then, there was the fiction that it had been lunch and a tray had been ordered to the Oval Office during the meeting.

-But those who wanted to believe their president saw black people as equals would not let the story go.
+However, those who wanted to believe their president saw Black people as equals would not let go of the story.
 Roosevelt and Washington were vilified for months, years, and even decades for breaking the racial taboo.

 N***ers in the White House